 There is a built-in connection for simulataneous air tool use without needing to unplug the connection to the creeper.
 The creeper is sent without end couplers due to the fact that garages have varying types of ends that are unique to that garage.

 Pad design is ergonomic for comfort while working.
 Plastic side tool pockets hold small tools and parts while on the job.

-Mr. Davison and his team are always inventing new products.
 This is a corporate invention, but the same 9-step Davison Inventing Method is used to develop each idea, for idea people who work with us on their ideas or corporations that ask us to invent for them.